RenoKomarek/swarc-material/arc42/final.md

 # Deployment View

-The deployment section outlines the strategy and procedures for introducing the system into its operational environment.
+The deployment section outlines the strategy and procedures for introducing the system into its operational environment, utilizing the CAP theorem and a deployment diagram.

 ## CAP